biocommons/anyvar/docs/source/features.rst

 Variant Mappings
 ================

-**Mappings** can be used to define predefined relationships between variations.
+**Mappings** can be used to register specific modes of relationship between variations, such as reference assembly liftover.
 The :py:class:`VariationMappingType<anyvar.utils.types.VariationMappingType>` enum provides the supported kinds of relationships:

 .. autoclass:: anyvar.utils.types.VariationMappingType
    :no-index:
    :members:
    :undoc-members:

-.. maybe embed mapping class here?